-Microinvasive glaucoma surgery (MIGS) refers to a new category of glaucoma surgery intended to reduce the risks involved with traditional glaucoma surgeries.
-MIGS typically is performed by using microscopic-sized equipment or implants, precision lasers, and tiny incisions in the eye, all of which leads to less tissue trauma and a more rapid visual recovery than traditional glaucoma surgery.
+Microinvasive glaucoma surgery (MIGS) is a new type of procedure intended to reduce the risks associated with traditional glaucoma surgery.
+MIGS is performed with microscopic implants, precision lasers, and tiny incisions in the eye, all of which lead to more rapid healing and visual recovery compared to traditional glaucoma surgery.

-Some MIGS procedures can be performed as standalone operations, while others are usually done along with cataract surgery in patients who have visually significant cataracts and mild to moderate glaucoma.
+Some MIGS procedures are performed as a separate procedure, while others are done at the time of cataract surgery in patients who have visually significant cataracts and glaucoma.

 What is glaucoma?

-Glaucoma is progressive damage to the optic nerve, which transmits images from the eye to the brain.
-Glaucoma affects more than 3 million people in the United States and is normally associated with high pressure inside the eye (intraocular pressure) but not always.
-It often manifests as loss of peripheral vision, but it can progress to central vision loss and lead to blindness.
+Glaucoma involves progressive damage to the optic nerve, which transmits images from the eye to the brain.
+Glaucoma affects more than 3 million people in the United States and is usually associated with high pressure inside the eye (intraocular pressure).
+Patients may develop loss of peripheral vision that can eventually progress to central vision loss and blindness if not properly treated.

 In the early stages, most patients have few or no symptoms.
-It’s similar to high blood pressure in that sense.
 As a result, it’s important to have regular eye exams.
 The American Academy of Ophthalmology recommends having an eye examination:

 Symptoms of glaucoma can include: